mrichar1/jsonapi-vuex/README.md

 This function is designed for situations where you wish to modify the results of a `getter` call, which will throw an error if any of its data is modified.

+The optional `depthLimit` argument allows you to limit the depth of copying.
+After that, nested objects will be shallow copied.

 _Note_ - Be aware that this copy will be a 'static' version of the original object - if the store is subsequently updated, the copied object will no longer reflect this.

 ### `getTypeId`